Hybrid Goldstone Modes from the Double Copy Bootstrap: Introduction

-A related result was found very recently for higher-derivatives to an specific scalar field theory, the NLSM \cite{Brown:2023srz}.
+A related result was found very recently for higher-derivatives to a specific scalar field theory, the nonlinear sigma-model (NLSM) \cite{Brown:2023srz}.
 Again, higher-derivative corrections to the 4-point seed interactions were found to be constrained by higher-point consistency.
 The only known theory that satisfies these constraints at all order (apart from the NLSM itself) is Z-theory, again with an infinite tower of derivatives\footnote{Similar infinite series were also found in generalisations of the KLT kernel of the bi-adjoint scalar theory in \cite{Chen:2023dcx}; it would be interesting to investigate how these relate to the current results.} \cite{Carrasco:2016ldy}.

-In this letter, we perform a related analysis for scalar field theories with Goldstone modes.
-The crucial difference with \cite{Brown:2023srz} is that we do not restrict ourselves to 4-point contact interactions.
-As we will show, this allows for a unique additional exchange interaction.
+In this Letter, we perform a related analysis for scalar field theories with Goldstone modes.
+The crucial difference with \cite{Brown:2023srz} is that we do not restrict ourselves to 4-point {\it contact} interactions.
+As we will show, this allows for a unique additional {\it exchange} interaction.
 Similarly, we classify all possible double copy scalar seeds at $n=5$ and find 29 independent structures, of which generate 13 physical amplitudes.

-Using a linear combination of the two 4-point seed interactions, we then employ the bootstrap procedure to construct theories for Goldstone modes with a hybrid character: while the entire theory has a particular soft degree $\sigma_{\rm min}$, it contains a subsector that is defined by having $\sigma_{\rm max} = \sigma_{\rm min} +1$ instead.
-We present examples of a single and a double copy: a gauged version of the NLSM with $\sigma_{\rm min} = 0$ and a particular higher-derivative extension of DBI with $\sigma_{\rm min} = 2$.
+Using a linear combination of the two 4-point seed interactions, we then employ the bootstrap procedure to construct theories for Goldstone modes with a hybrid character: while the entire theory has a particular soft degree $\sigma_{\rm min}$ (where the soft degree $\sigma$ is defined as $A_n\sim {\cal O}(p^{\sigma})$ when an external momentum $p$ becomes soft), it contains a subsector that is defined by having $\sigma_{\rm max} = \sigma_{\rm min} +1$ instead.
+We present examples of a single and a double copy: a gauged version of the NLSM with $\sigma_{\rm min} = 0$ and a particular higher-derivative extension of Dirac-Born-Infeld (DBI) with $\sigma_{\rm min} = 2$.
 As the latter is formulated in terms of Lovelock invariants, we refer to it as DBI-Lovelock.

 In contrast to the results of \cite{Carrasco:2022lbm, Brown:2023srz}, we find no need for infinite sets of quartic higher-derivative corrections; in this sense, our results are more akin to the extended DBI theory \cite{Cachazo:2014xea, Low:2020ubn, Kampf:2021tbk}.
 We provide an interpretation for this difference in the conclusion, and outline further implications and generalisations.